 Direct feed of revenue generated as reported by clients in the coaching portal.
-The graph shows the total revenue reported by all clients:
+The graph shows the total revenue reported by participating clients:

 The third KPI we track is profit as a percentage of gross revenue.
 It is often said that "Revenue is vanity, profit is sanity."

 Direct feed of profit margins as reported by clients in the coaching portal.
-The graph shows the average profit margin across all clients:
+The graph shows the average profit margin across participating clients:

 We don't create our businesses so that we can spend most of our time in the drudgery of all the essential parts of running a business that drain us.
 We start our businesses so that we could spend more time doing what we enjoy.
 That's where this KPI comes in.